 The Nina Serrano YouTube video channel features inspirational videos of poetry performances, interviews on theater and culture, and her life in the arts.
 She is an award winning poet and film maker concerned with political and social issues.
 The channel offers interviews of Nina Serrano about her book Nicaragua Way, a romance historical novel, published at age 82, about the Sandinista revolution of the 1970s and 1980s.
-The video in this post, “On Writing Nicaragua Way” is the latest of 12 initial video offerings now on the Nina Serrano YouTube Channel.
+The video in this post, “On Writing Nicaragua Way” is the one of many video offerings now on the Nina Serrano YouTube Channel.

 - “Back from Nicaragua” (1983),

 - “La Cantata de Santa Maria de Iquique” (1976),

 - La Cantata Interview, a bilingual (English/Spanish) cast interview excerpted from La Cantata, 1976.
 Other videos include the

 - 1976 Original Theater Cast of The Story of Ethel and Julius Rosenberg with Phil Serrano’s theme music;

 - Nina Serrano’s poetry performance at the Oakland Stop Monsanto March of 2013,